hsaghir/hsaghir.github.io/src/pages/research.md

 description: Selected publications and the questions I keep coming back to.
 ---

-A few questions I keep returning to: how do we know a system is doing what we think it's doing?
-How do we shrink a big model into something that still works under tight constraints?
-And how do we get learned systems to behave robustly when the inputs drift away from the training distribution?
+A few questions I keep returning to: how do we know a learned system is doing what we think it's doing?
+When do very different-looking methods turn out to be the same thing underneath?
+And how do we design tooling (evaluation, agents, interfaces) so that the answers to those questions stay honest as the models get bigger?

 ## Current interests

+- **Unified views of machine learning**: cases where spectral methods, probabilistic models, kernels, and neural networks collapse to the same underlying object (similarity, message passing, KL divergence).
-- **Evaluation** — measurement design, LLM-as-judge methods, and the long tail of *the metric went up but the product got worse*.
+- **Evaluation**: measurement design, LLM-as-judge methods, and the long tail of *the metric went up but the product got worse*.
-- **Agents and planning** — how learned decision-makers behave in adversarial or long-horizon settings.
+- **Agents and planning**: how learned decision-makers behave in adversarial or long-horizon settings, and what loop-level tooling they need.
+- **AI and security**: the verification asymmetry between offense and defense, and what that implies for where agents actually land.
+- **Probabilistic ML and complex systems**: variational inference, deep generative models, stochastic processes, and the occasional detour into multifractal signal analysis.
-- **On-device & edge ML** — compressing and factorizing transformers for strict memory / latency budgets.
+- **On-device and edge ML**: compressing and factorizing transformers for strict memory and latency budgets.

 ## Selected publications